OpenBao Sovereignty: The Open-Source Fork That Exists Because of Sovereignty

 Get a sovereignty assessment for your secrets management

 Still running HashiCorp Vault?
 We assess your sovereignty profile and plan migrations to OpenBao.
-Our engineers contribute upstream and have migrated production Vault clusters to OpenBao.
+Our engineers have migrated production Vault clusters to OpenBao and understand the platform at the source code level.